kamskr/nvim/readme.md

 Requirements:
 * Make sure to review the readmes of the plugins if you are experiencing errors.
 In particular:
+  * Insatl ast-grep via Mason for Flutter Tools to work properly
   * [ripgrep](https://github.com/BurntSushi/ripgrep#installation) is required for multiple [telescope](https://github.com/nvim-telescope/telescope.nvim#suggested-dependencies) pickers.
   * Add HackNerdFont to your terminal for icons to properly display.
 Fonts are available in the `fonts/` directory